HELPING CHILDREN DEVELOP CONFIDENCE AND IMPROVE SELF-ESTEEM

 Gaining success in music, writing, and magic.
 Music saved my life in high school, where I gained all my self-esteem.
 I eventually joined a successful rock band that helped me gain confidence.

-Changing my self-talk and focusing on what I could do, not what I could have done better at. (and there was a lot of that)
+I changed my self-talk and focused on what I could do, not what I could have done better. (and there was a lot of that)

 *****WHAT HELPS IMPROVE SELF ESTEEM IS CREATING “THE BALANCE” – Balancing the negative events with successes and accurate perceptions*****